adrianbaumgart/Arduino_LED-Car/README.md

 # Arduino LED Car

 This projects represents a car in a race.
-(No real car, just LED show).
+(Not a real car, just LED show).

 Used Arduino model: Arduino Uno